A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Introduction

 Motivated by these issues, we consider the dynamic assortment optimization problem.
 In every round, the retailer offers a subset (assortment) of products to a consumer and observes the consumer response.
-Consumers purchase (at most one product from this assortment) products that maximize their utility, and the retailer enjoys revenue from the successful purchase.
+Consumers purchase (at most one product from each assortment) products that maximize their utility, and the retailer enjoys revenue from the successful purchase.
 We assume that the products are described by a set of attributes and the mean utility of a product is linear in the values of these attributes.
 We model consumer choice behavior using the widely used Multinomial Logit (MNL) model and consider the retailer's problem of dynamically learning the model parameters while optimizing cumulative revenues over the selling horizon $T$.
 Specifically, we have a universe of $N$ \emph{substitutable} items, and each item $i$ is associated with an attribute vector $x_i \in \mathbb{R}^d,$ which is known a priori.
 The mean utility for the consumer for the product $i$ is given by the inner product $\theta \cdot x_i,$ where $\theta \in \mathbb{R}^d$ is some fixed but initially unknown parameter vector.
-In particular, each $d$ coordinate may represent some product characteristics, e.g. cost, popularity, brand, etc. Since we make the \emph{substitutable} good assumption, the preference of all the consumers towards these characteristics are identical, as denoted by the same parameter\footnote{This assumption may appear deceptively restrictive.
-As described in the following paragraph and Section~\ref{sec: model setting}, the model is rich enough to model non-identical consumer behavior.} $\theta \in \mathbb{R}^d$.
-Further, any two products $i\&\,j$ could vary in terms of these characteristics and hence are associated with different vectors $x_i\&\,x_j \in \mathbb{R}^d$.
-Our goal is to offer assortments $\mathcal{Q}_1,\cdots, \mathcal{Q}_T$ at times $1,\cdots, T$ from a feasible set of assortments such that the cumulative expected revenue of the retailer over the said horizon is maximized.
-In general, the feasible set of assortments can reflect the constraints of retailers and online platforms (such as cardinality constraints).
+Each of the $d$ coordinates of $x_i$ for product $i$ represent a variety of characteristics such as cost, popularity, brand, etc. Given the \emph{substitutable} good assumption, the preference of all consumers towards these characteristics are identical and denoted by the same parameter\footnote{This assumption may appear quite restrictive at first.
+But, as described in the following paragraph and Section~\ref{sec: model setting}, the model is rich enough to model non-identical consumer behavior as well.} $\theta \in \mathbb{R}^d$.
+Further, any two products $i$ and $j$ could vary in terms of these characteristics and hence are associated with different vectors $x_i$ and $x_j \in \mathbb{R}^d$ respectively.
+Our goal is to offer assortments $\mathcal{Q}_1,\cdots, \mathcal{Q}_T$ at times $1,\cdots, T$ from a feasible collection of assortments such that the cumulative expected revenue of the retailer over the said horizon is maximized.
+In general, the feasible set of assortments can reflect the constraints of retailers and online platforms (such as cardinality, inventory availability and other related constraints).